epm0dev/Lens-dev/README.md

 ---

 ### Main Tasks
-- Complete project page contents
+- Finalize project description design
-- Complete project model
+- Finalize project model
+- Finalize page designs
+    + Home
+    + Resume
+    + Projects
+    + Contact
+- Finalize code documentation
+    + lens/
+    + contact/
+    + projects/
+    + resume/
+    + static/css/
+    + static/javascript/
-- Complete project content model
+- Replace filler content with final content

 ### Tasks
-- Project description contents
-- Project github content (repository caching, template, etc.)
-- Update projects.admin models to allow for more intuitive project creation and editing (inlines for content models in change project view)
+- Update projects.admin models to allow for more intuitive project creation and editing (inlines for content models in change project view), use AdminPlus functionality
 - Fix project page scroll padding so that the bottom of the project card above is not in view when a card's see more button is clicked
 - Add button to download resume on resume page (and on home page?)
-- Finalize contact page message modal popup styling

 ### Future Tasks